United Democratic Front (South Sudan)

-During negotiations of 2014-2015, UDF party submitted through email to the IGAD special envoy, its position on how the conflict in the country could be resolved.
+During the negotiations of 2014–2015, the UDF party submitted through email to the IGAD special envoy its position on how the conflict in the country could be resolved.
 The government responded by confiscating the passport of the party's chairman.
 He was not allowed to travel to Addis Ababa to attend peace negotiations.
-The document put Sule's life in danger, as both the government and the main opposition (SPLM-IO) were unhappy about it.

-In February 2014, Sule appointed Bona Deng Lawrence as his deputy and relieve and dismissed Sebastian Uchan Kiech from his position as deputy chairman.
-These changes came due to Uchan's weak leadership.
-This was proved when Uchan went into hidings in 2011, immediately after chairman Sule was arrested.
+In February 2014, Sule appointed Bona Deng Lawrence as his deputy and dismissed Sebastian Uchan Kiech from his position as deputy chairman.